MxloWxlo/cybermod_datapack_repository/README.md

 AFTER You ENABLE YOUR DATAPACKS: Go back to Cybermod Settings and Find the "Refresh Datapack Cache" button.
 Hit that Button after you enabled the packs you got.
 You MUST Do this EVERYTIME you Enable a new pack or disable a pack for the changes to take effect.

+You can also enable Auto Refresh Datapack cache at Pause Menu, that will reload the cache everytime you enter in pause menu.

 if you want to make an clean install of every datapack that you have, hit Rebuild Datapack Cache